Why You Should Use a Leadership Capability Framework When Developing Leaders

 Parting thoughts: It pays to develop a leadership capability framework

-Where a capability framework drives your talent choices and gives all employees a better understanding of their contributions to company goals, a capability framework for leaders outlines what “good” leadership looks like in your organisation.
+Where a capability framework drives your talent choices and gives all employees a better understanding of their contributions to company goals, and other tools like a leadership capability model enables you to nurture emerging talent, a capability framework for leaders outlines what “good” leadership looks like in your organisation.
 That is: What makes a leader influential, motivational and a key contributor to your bottom line.

 As external forces storm or blow over, it’s important to have a solid internal foundation to weather environmental changes and continue to drive business growth.
 Where you need to promote internally, you can view a leadership framework as a map for developing a talent pipeline.